 Find the Perfect Garden Spot in 6 Easy Steps

-Your Garden Location is really important, here are a few ideas to help you find the perfect garden spot!
+Your garden location is really important; here are a few ideas to help you find the perfect garden spot!

-All plants, flowers and vegetables need certain elements to grow well and to be productive.
+All plants, flowers, and vegetables need certain elements to grow well and to be productive.
 Taking the time to research your best garden spot is time well spent.

 HOW TO FIND THE PERFECT GARDEN SPOT

-We learned the hard way on what not to do when looking for a good place to put our garden.
+We learned the hard way what not to do when looking for a good place to put our garden.

-Reviewing the 6 Steps on How to Find the Perfect Garden Spot first will help save a lot of headaches.
+Reviewing the 6 Steps on How to Find the Perfect Garden Spot first will help save a lot of headaches..

 - Sunshine